 A: Yes.

 A: No. Proposed improvements to the site include a net increase of building structures totaling approximately 2,463 SF of gross coverage area.
 The backyard terrace and walkways total approximately 1,334 SF, within which sit a small lounge-style relaxation pool (approx 120 SF) and small cold plunge pool (approx 49 SF), all hidden from the view of the road with the landscape design plan.
+Backyard landscaping, including ponds, plantings, and grassy areas, are not included in zoning calculations per the zoning regulations.

 Q: Will the improvements be completed at once or in phases?
 How long will it take?

 A: The improvements will be completed over three phases, with breaks in construction between phases.
-Three Stewards hope to complete the first two phases within 12-18 months and anticipate completing all improvements within five (5) years.
+Three Stewards hope to complete the first two phases within 18 months and anticipate completing all improvements within five (5) years.

 Q: Do the improvements to the site include a restaurant?
 A spa?
 Aren’t those new businesses outside of the scope of the 1996 special permit?